-2026 Cook County Reassessment: What Chicago Commercial Property Owners Need to Know
+2026 Cook County Reassessment: What South and West Suburban Commercial Property Owners Need to Know

-The City of Chicago triad is being reassessed in 2026 as part of Cook County's triennial reassessment cycle.
-This affects all commercial properties in Chicago-area townships including Berwyn, Cicero, Hyde Park, Jefferson, Lake, Lake View, Leyden, North Chicago, Norwood Park, Oak Park, Proviso, River Forest, and Riverside.
+The south and southwest suburban triad is being reassessed in 2026 as part of Cook County's triennial reassessment cycle.
+This affects all commercial properties in south and west suburban townships including Bloom, Bremen, Cicero, Orland, Palos, Rich, and others.
+See our full township directory for over-assessment data on all 30 Cook County townships.

 If you own commercial property in any of these townships, your assessed value will change this year and you need to be prepared.